weaponsforge/mongo-importex/README.md

 	- **[3]** - database user
 	- **[4]** - database user's password

+4. Press **[6] - Save** to save the previously encoded database credentials for future use and exit to the main screen.

-4. Press **[6] Save and Export Database** to save the previously encoded database credentials for future use.
-The database export `(mongodump)` process will proceed soon after.
+5. Press **[7] Save and Export Database** to save the previously encoded database credentials for future use and start database export `(mongodump)`.

-5. If you already have exported binary databases directories saved in this project's root directory, press **[7] - Save and Import Database** to save the previously encoded database credentials for future use, and to start the  database import `(mongorestore)` of the available database which you will get to select on the resulting **AVAILABLE DATABASES TO IMPORT** screen.
+6. If you already have exported binary databases directories saved in this project's root directory, press **[8] - Save and Import Database** to save the previously encoded database credentials for future use, and to start the  database import `(mongorestore)` of the binary database which you will get to select on the resulting **AVAILABLE DATABASES TO IMPORT** screen.

-6. Press **[8] Export Database** to start the database export process using the credentials that have been previously encoded.
+7. Press **[9] Export Database** to start the database export process using the credentials that have been previously encoded.
 	> **NOTE:** Any updates made to the database credentials will NOT be saved if this option is chosen.

-7. Press **[9] Import Database** to  select a binary database to import from the **AVAILABLE DATABASES TO IMPORT** screen.
+8. Press **[10] Import Database** to  select a binary database to import from the **AVAILABLE DATABASES TO IMPORT** screen.
 A list of exported binary database directories will be listed.
 	> **NOTE:** Any updates made to the database credentials will NOT be saved if this option is chosen.
 	- Enter the name of the database you want to import, or
 	- Press **"x"** to exit.

-8. Wait for the database export `(mongodump)` or import `(mongorestore)` process to finish.
+9. Wait for the database export `(mongodump)` or import `(mongorestore)` process to finish.

-9. Quick links for database import, export and database connection updating are available in the **VIEWING THE [ACTIVE] MONGODB CONNECTION CREDENTIALS** screen, which will be accessible after saving the initial database credentials required from **# 3**.
+10. Quick links for database import, export and database connection updating are available in the **VIEWING THE [ACTIVE] MONGODB CONNECTION CREDENTIALS** screen, which will be accessible after saving the initial database credentials required from **# 3**.
 	- **[1] - Export Database**
 	- **[2] - Import Database**
 	- **[3] - Update Connection Credentials**
+	- **[4] - Reset**
 	- **[x] - Exit**